Alec Baldwin faces involuntary manslaughter charge over fatal "Rust" shooting

 Hutchins was wounded by a gunshot during setup for a scene at the ranch on the outskirts of Santa Fe on Oct.
 21, 2021.
 Baldwin was pointing a pistol at Hutchins when the gun went off, killing her and wounding the director, Joel Souza.

 Both counts stem from the shooting of Hutchins, Carmack-Altwies said.
+Involuntary manslaughter can involve a killing that happens while a defendant is doing something that is lawful but dangerous and is acting negligently or without caution.
 No charges are being filed in the shooting of Souza.

+Carmack-Altwies said charges will be filed by the end of January, and that Baldwin and Gutierrez-Reed will be issued a summons to appear in court.
+She said prosecutors will forgo a grand jury and rely on a judge to determine if there is probable cause to move toward trial.

 Baldwin's attorney Luke Nikas called the charges "a terrible miscarriage of justice."